 An important aspect of this ‘openness’ is that nothing should be a surprise for the team.
 The how and why they are working should be based on the reality of where we are.

-“Sharing such insight can have a huge impact on moral and motivation as it ensures that we all can draw a line between the work they are doing the health of the business.”
+“Sharing such insight can have a huge impact on morale and motivation as it ensures that we all can draw a line between the work they are doing the health of the business.”

 Well that’s the lid lifted off some of what we do ‘in’ the business.
 Nothing unusual or innovative - pretty much common sense - but important to reiterate that without some kind of level surface, the petri dish and the culture within may slip off and fall to the ground.